moonshine-software/doc/en/model-resource/filters.md

 Filters are also created using [fields](/docs/{{version}}/fields/index).
 Filters are displayed only on the main page of the section.

-To specify the fields to filter the data by, simply return an array with the necessary fields in the `filters()` method of your `ModelResource`.
+To specify the fields to filter the data by, simply return an array with the necessary fields in the `filters()` method of `IndexPage`.

 > [!NOTE]
 > If the method is absent or returns an empty array, the filters will not be displayed.